-- Peripheral component interface (PCIe) cards into the optional PCIe expansion chassis. - Disk drives in your dual disk drive riser card equipped compute blade.
+- Peripheral component interface (PCIe) cards into the optional PCIe expansion chassis. - PCIe cards installed or replaced in a two-slot internal PCIe riser card. - Disk or DVD drives in your Altix UV 100 IRU drive tray.

 PCIe Cards

 The PCIe based I/O sub-systems, are industry standard for connecting peripherals, storage, and graphics to a processor blade.
 The following are the primary configurable I/O system interfaces for the Altix UV 100 series systems: